AnyChart/docs.anychart.com/Common_Settings/Statistics.md

 ## Basics

 To obtain statistical data from a chart, the {api:anychart.core.Chart#getStat}getStat(){api} method with a field name as a parameter is called.
-Available field names can be found in {api:anychart.enums.Statistics}anychart.enums.Statistics{api} – you can use their name or string representation:
+Available field names can be found in {api:anychart.enums.Statistics}anychart.enums.Statistics{api}:

 ```
-var pointsCount = chart.getStat(anychart.enums.Statistics.DATA_PLOT_POINT_COUNT);
+var pointsCount = chart.getStat("dataPlotPointCount");
 var bubbleMaxSize = chart.getStat("dataPlotBubbleMaxSize");
 ```